snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 * [Fixing an important bug](#pii-bugfix)

 Let's discuss each of the new PII-related capabilities in turn, starting with the new emitted stream.

+<h3>New piinguin project</h3>

+Except from the changes outlined above in the `snowplow/snowplow` project the re-identification functionality is completed by the associated Piinguin and Piinguin Relay projects.
+These two projects simply read the stream that is emitted by the PII Enrichment, store the values, and provide an service that can be queried for original values given the hashed value.
+They are presented in more detail in a separate [release post][piinguin-release]

 <h2 id="pii-events">2.
 Emitting a stream of PII transformation events</h2>